PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 BI Desktop, we have seen several enhancements which make it easier for content creators to build multi-language reports.
-One essential aspect of these enhancements is the ability to use measures in a report layout to provide dynamic property values to report elements such as shapes and visuals.
-The live demo project uses a **Rectangle** shape to display the report label for the report title.
-The following screenshot shows how to select a **Rectangle** and then navigate to **Shape** \> **Style** \> **Text** section in the **Format** pane.
+One essential aspect of these enhancements is the ability to use measures in a report layout to configure dynamic property values for report elements such as visuals and shapes.
+The live demo project uses a **Rectangle** shape to display the localized report label for the report title.
+The following screenshot shows how to select a **Rectangle** shape and then navigate to configure its **Text** property value in **Shape** \> **Style** \> **Text** section in the **Format** pane.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image43.png"
 style="width:5.31168in;height:3.18868in" />

-The **Text** property of a **Rectangle** can be configured with a hard-coded string as shown in the following screenshot.
+The **Text** property of a **Rectangle** shape can be configured with a hard-coded string as shown in this screenshot.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image44.png"
 style="width:3.59765in;height:1.15723in"
 alt="Table Description automatically generated with low confidence" />

-As you know, you must avoid hard-coding text values into the report layout when creating multi-language reports.
-If you click on the
-***fx*** button to the right, Power BI Desktop will display a dialog which allows you to configure the **Text** property with a measure from the **Translated Localized Labels** table .
+However, you already know you must avoid hard-coding text values into the report layout when creating multi-language reports.
+If you click on the ***fx*** button to the right, Power BI Desktop will display a dialog which allows you to configure the **Text** property of the **Rectangle** shape using a measure from the **Translated Localized Labels** table .

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image45.png"
-style="width:3.01793in;height:1.05455in"
+style="width:2.50909in;height:0.87674in"
 alt="A picture containing application Description automatically generated" />

 Once this dialog appears, you can navigate to the **Translated Localized